stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 1.02	(IG1)	Address Unauthorized Assets

 The implementation of Safeguard 1.02 contributes to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ CM-8(3).
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-102---address-unauthorized-assets)

 **Assessed Elements:**